deeplearning4j/deeplearning4j/buildinglocally.md

 # Build Locally from Master

+**NOTE: MOST USERS SHOULD USE THE RELEASES ON MAVEN CENTRAL AS PER THE QUICK START GUIDE, AND NOT BUILD FROM SOURCE**

+*Unless you have a very good reason to build from source (such as developing new features - excluding custom layers, custom activation functions, custom loss functions, etc - all of which can be added without modifying DL4J directly) then you shouldn't build from source.
+Building from source can be quite complex, with no benefit in a lot of cases.*

 For those developers and engineers who prefer to use the most up-to-date version of Deeplearning4j or fork and build their own version, these instructions will walk you through building and installing Deeplearning4j.
 The preferred installation destination is to your machine's local maven repository.
 If you are not using the master branch, you can modify these steps as needed (i.e.: switching GIT branches and modifying the `build-dl4j-stack.sh` script).

 Building locally requires that you build the entire Deeplearning4j stack which includes: